betaglot/plantabeta/docs/Proposal.md

 #### Asking Planters and Supervisors Questions

-- What is going on in their heads when Rookies RookieStare?
+- What is going on in their heads when Novices NoviceStare?
-- What Plantbeta elements have rookies never heard of?
+- What Plantbeta elements have Novices never heard of?
 - What would Planters want from Planbeta?
 - What are the most common quality faults that supervisors observe?
 - How do Planters plan their piece?